 Item Number 1.
 Employment Status.
 Indicate your current employment status.
 If you are both employed and a student, select Other and provide an explanation.

 Item Number 2.
-Indicate if you are currently receiving unemployment benefits.
-If applicable, provide the date that you became unemployed and include the total amount of unemployment benefits you have received in Item Number 7.
+Provide the date that you became unemployed and indicate if you are currently receiving unemployment benefits.
+Provide the total amount of unemployment benefits you have received in Item Number 10.